-Durbin Academy is an edtech startup that provides video tutorials for students from class 5-12.
-Besides, they also provide learning material for BCS preparation and for private tutors.
+Durbin Academy is an edtech startup that provides video tutorials for students from classes 5-12.
+Besides, they also provide learning material for BCS preparation and private tutors.

 Students can download the ‘Durbin Academy’ app from the google play store.
 More than 1500 tutorial videos are available on this platform.
 Students can take MCQ and comprehension exams to evaluate themselves.

 Moreover, the platform has features like online forums, quiz contests, to help the learners to communicate with other learners on the platform and build confidence.
 So far more than 100k students have learned from this platform and the number is growing promisingly.